BStreet936/tinder/README.md

 # Tinder Tools

-A suite of tools for working with the Tinder API.
+A suite of tools for working with the Tinder A.P.I.

 ### Tools